Dyalog/ullu/readme.md

 - [Decision docs](https://github.com/Dyalog/ullu/tree/main/docs/decision): Explains the decisions taken with each step of the codebase and also documents anomalies for future users.

+### 🔗 Suggestions/Questions

+Feel free to open GitHub issues for any questions, suggestions or features requests

+If you want to reach out, please email `aarush[at]dyalog.com`

 <!-- ### 🔗 References -->

 ## ⚖ Licence